Duggar Family News: Duggars’ Mannequin Challenge Includes Guns And Christmas Music, Stirs Up ‘Blanket Training’ Controversy

 Mannequin Challenge videos are usually backed by the Rae Sremmund song “Black Beatles,” but its lyrics are way too explicit and sexually-charged for the Duggar family.
 They chose to play the Christmas hymn “O Come, All Ye Faithful” in the background instead, which is a song that may be better suited for a Mannequin Challenge nativity scene.

 The Duggars shared the Mannequin Challenge video on their family Facebook page, and many of their fans were impressed.
-They were amazed that 1-year-old Israel remained completely still inside the Duggar kids’ plastic castle, and many fans pointed out that a little dog in the background is also motionless.
+They were amazed that one-year-old Israel remained completely still inside the Duggar kids’ plastic castle, and many fans pointed out that a little dog in the background is also motionless.
 However, others were surprised that the Duggar family even knows what the the Mannequin Challenge is.
 This is because Jim Bob and Michelle Duggar have a reputation for keeping their children very sheltered from the outside world.

 “Wow!
 I’ve been following The Duggars for more than 10 years and this is the first time I see them copying something from ‘the world’.
 I’m not criticizing them by the way; I’m just surprised.
 They tend to be very traditional and old fashioned,” one of the family’s Facebook followers wrote.